grafana/tempo/docs/tempo/website/traceql/_index.md

 * `http.status_code` is in the range of `200` to `299` and
 * the number of matching spans within a trace is greater than two.

 Queries select sets of spans and filter them through a pipeline of aggregators and conditions.
-If a spanset is produced after evaluation on a trace, then this spanset (and by extension the trace) is included in the result set of the query.
+If, for a given trace, this pipeline produces a spanset then it is included in the results of the query.

 ## Selecting spans